EddieKallander/UC3BPR20_20245_Report-Eddie-Kallander-/README.md

 This repository functions the submission of the artefact requirement.
 This includes the python script developed by the author, additionally there are relevant customized calculated fields used for aggregation.

-Each respective folder includes a description of usage.
+Each respective folder in the repository includes a description of usage.